comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century6 is the short name of the domain in which this system resides in PLUS the name of the file on the desktop.

-As usually i have to descover the nae of the file on the desktop
+To discover the name of the file on the desktop:

 ```
 cmd : ls